scloud19/SECipedia/Linux/Linux Basics/linux_boot_process.md

       See hardware/disk.md
     MBR
       Contains instructions on how to load the GRUB (or LILO) boot-loader, using a pre-selected OS.

+      In some installation processes (Ex: Windows and DOS), the MBR is completely overwritten without incorporating any of the current MBR's configuration.
+So, if you previously installed Linux; that portion of the MBR will be overridden.

   4) The MBR loads the boot-loader, which takes over the process (assuming the boot-loader is installed in the MBR)
     Aside:
       In the default Red Hat configuration, GRUB uses the settings in the MBR to display boot options in a menu.